Stationary measure for the open KPZ equation: Attractive coupling of different boundary parameters

 So, it is sufficient to show \eqref{eq:LNbound} with $\zscale_{u,v}(X)$ replaced by both $\zscale_{-v,v}(X)$ and $\zscale_{u,-u}(X)$.
-Since each of these expressions involves the exponential of a diffusively rescaled simple random walk, this is a standard calculation.
-As we did not include the analogous part \eqref{it:mb3} calculation, we include this one.
+Each of these expressions involves the exponential of a diffusively scaled i.i.d. simple random walks.
+As we did not include the analogous calculation in Part \eqref{it:mb3}, we include this.